vulkano-rs/vulkano-www/content/guide-render-pass-framebuffer.md

 # Render passes

-In the previous section, we created a window and asked the GPU to fill its surface with a color.
-However our ultimate goal is to draw some shapes on that surface, not just clear it.

-In order to fully optimize and parallelize commands execution, we can't just add ask the GPU to draw a shape whenever we want.
-Instead we first have to enter "rendering mode" by entering what is called a *render pass*, then draw, and then leave the render pass.
+In order to fully optimize and parallelize commands execution, we can't just ask the GPU to draw a shape whenever we want.
+Instead we first have to enter "rendering mode" by entering what is called a ***render pass***, then draw, and then leave the render pass.

-In this section we are just going to enter a render pass and leave it immediately.
-This is not very useful per se, but it will serve as a foundation for the next tutorial, which is about drawing a triangle.

 ## What is a render pass?